rpdelaney-archive/python-chess-annotator/README.md

 #python-chess-annotator
-Takes a PGN file as an argument and annotates the first game in that file using an engine.
+Takes a PGN file as an argument and annotates the games in that file using an engine.

 Computes average centipawn loss (ACPL) for each side and stores it in the header.